 Preserve Bcc and expanded distribution group recipients for eDiscovery

-In-Place Hold and Litigation Hold allow you to preserve mailbox content to meet regulatory compliance and eDiscovery requirements.
-Information about recipients directly addressed in the To and Cc fields of a message is included in all messages by default, but your organization may require the ability to search for and reproduce details about all recipients of a message.
-This includes
+Litigation holds, eDiscovery holds, and Microsoft 365 retention policies (created in the Microsoft Purview compliance portal) allow you to preserve mailbox content to meet regulatory compliance and eDiscovery requirements.
+Information about recipients directly addressed in the To and Cc fields of a message is included in all messages by default.
+But your organization may require the ability to search for and reproduce details about all recipients of a message.
+This includes:

 Recipients addressed using the Bcc field of a message: Bcc recipients are stored in the message in the sender's mailbox, but not included in headers of the message delivered to recipients.